Sandbrown Early Medieval Surcoat

 Dress for early medieval women was modest and restrained, consisting of a floor-length, loosely-fitted undertunic (a chemise), with long, tight sleeves and a narrow belt, over which was worn one or more ankle-to-floor length sleeveless surcoats (also called tunics, gowns, cyclas or kirtles).

 This sleeveless surcoat is based on original patterns, and has typically exaggerated large side openings.
-This dress has been left unadorned so as to keep it historically accurate for a long timeperiod.
-Made of 100% cotton.
-Made by Marshal Historical.
+During medieval times the side opening grew bigger and bigger.
+The Pope and clergy started calling these side openings as windows of hell fearing that the womanly shapes on display would tempt men on a road of temptation and ruination.
+The funny term stuck and still remembered.
+This dress has been left unadorned so as to keep it historically accurate for a long time period.

 Because of large side openings this surcoat fits practically anyone whatever the size of the surcoat.
 At waist the dress is very wide and at chest it’s open on both sides, why a classic measured size chart is impossible to make.
 You don’t want to choose the correct size for you depending on chest- and waist measurements but rather think how low you want the hem of your surcoat to hang.
 If you want the hems of your under dress and surcoat to be at the same height then choose the same size for both.
 If you would rather have your surcoat stop a bit higher that your under dress so that the hem of your under dress can be seen then choose one or two sizes smaller surcoat.

 - This surcoat is available in brown, green, red and blue

 - The height of surcoat from shoulder to hem approx: XXS 115 cm, XS 118 cm, S 126 cm, M 137 cm, L 139 cm, XL 140 cm, XXL 140 cm